hantswilliams/dashboard-builder/README.md

 ## Local Dev Notes

 Using poetry for managing dependencies and deploying.
 On my local machine also using pyenv for python version controll manager.
-So start up the remote environment, can do the following:
+So start up the remote environment, can do the following below from [this blog post](https://www.freecodecamp.org/news/how-to-build-and-publish-python-packages-with-poetry/):

 1. Set the python version - currently 3.10 for this project: `pyenv global 3.10.0`
 2. Tell poetry to use that: `poetry env use $(pyenv which python)`